 Ukraine.
 By virtue of its size and location, Ukraine is one of the more important of the FSU countries to the United States.
 With the support of a strong U.S. ethnic lobby, \$225 million in aid was earmarked for Ukraine each year from FY1996 to FY1998, making it the largest FSU account recipient in those years.
 For FY1999, \$195 million was earmarked for Ukraine.
 In a departure from previous practice, the FY2000 appropriations recommended, but did not require, that \$180 million be provided to Ukraine.
 For FY2001, Congress recommended not less than \$170 million, and for FY2002 it recommended at least \$154 million for Ukraine - levels allocated to it in both years.
-The Administration requested \$155 million for FY2003.
-Although S. 2779, the Senate Committee FY2003 bill, would allow up to \$155 million for Ukraine, H.R.
-5410, the House Committee FY2003 bill, contains no recommended amount for Ukraine.
+The Administration requested \$155 million for FY2003, and the FY2003 bill contains no recommendation.
 The Administration has requested \$94 million for FY2004.